Metastability induced by non-reciprocal adaptive couplings in Kuramoto models: Abstract

 \section{Abstract}

 Non-reciprocal couplings are frequently found in systems out-of-equilibrium such as neuronal networks.
 We consider generalized Kuramoto models with non-reciprocal adaptive couplings.
-The non-reciprocity refers to the type of couplings according to Hebbian or anti-Hebbian rules and to different time scales, on which the couplings evolve.
+The non-reciprocity refers to the type of couplings according to Hebbian or anti-Hebbian rules and to different time scales on which the couplings evolve.
 The main effect of this specific combination of deterministic dynamics is an induced metastability of anti-phase synchronized clusters of oscillators.
 Metastable switching is typical for neuronal networks and a characteristic of brain dynamics.
-We analyze the metatstability as a function of the system parameters, in particular of the size and the network connectivity.
-The mechanism behind sudden changes in the order parameters are individual oscillators which change their cluster affiliation from time to time, providing ``weak ties" between clusters of synchronized oscillators.
-The time series have random features, but derive from deterministic dynamics.
+We analyze the metastability as a function of the system parameters, in particular of the size and the network connectivity.
+The mechanism behind sudden changes in the order parameters is individual oscillators which change their cluster affiliation from time to time, providing ``weak ties" between clusters of synchronized oscillators, where an individual oscillator may represent an entire brain area.
+The time series exhibit random features but arise from deterministic dynamics.